flokapi/leetcode-explanations/arrays_sliding_window/README.md

-### Approach 1: Variable sized sliding window with while loop
+### Approach 1: Variable sized sliding window with single loop

 Use two pointers for the left and right side of the interval.